 The question of poker's placement along the skill-chance spectrum is not new to the realm of the courthouse.
 In determining whether chance governs, and the subsequent application of each state's individual gambling laws, courts generally employ one of two guides: (1) the pure chance doctrine or (2) the dominant factor test.
-The former being defined as a scheme in which the person's judgment plays no part in the selection and award of the prize and the latter being a scheme where chance dominates the distribution of prizes, even though such a distribution is affected to some degree by the exercise of skill or judgment.
-Each of the prize of the skill or judgment.
+The former being defined as a scheme in which the person's judgment plays no part in the selection and award of the prize and the latter being a scheme where at least in part, of the Internet where such bet or wager is unlawful under any applicable Federal or State law in the State or Tribal lands in which the bet or wager is initiated, received, or otherwise made.").